Exceptional regions of the 2HDM parameter space: The Higgs alignment limit

 In light of \eq{matrix33}, it follows that the Higgs alignment is realized exactly if and only if $Z_6=0$, in which case we can identify $m^2_{\varphi_1}=Z_1 v^2$.
 In this limit, the masses of the two other neutral scalars are not immediately constrained (beyond experimental bounds based on the absence of any newly discovered scalar states at the LHC).
-Although the observed Higgs boson at the LHC is SM-like, the precision of the current data allows for $10$--$20\%$ deviations from SM behavior of the Higgs boson couplings to vector bosons and third generation quarks and charged leptons~\cite{Aad:2019mbh,Sirunyan:2018koj,CMS:2020gsy,ATLAS:2020qdt}.
+Although the observed Higgs boson at the LHC is SM-like, the precision of the current data allows for $10\%$--$20\%$ deviations from SM behavior of the Higgs boson couplings to vector bosons and third generation quarks and charged leptons~\cite{Aad:2019mbh,Sirunyan:2018koj,CMS:2020gsy,ATLAS:2020qdt}.
 Thus, the present Higgs data requires only an approximate Higgs alignment, which allows for a small mixing of $\varphi_1$ with the other two neutral scalar interaction eigenstates.
 This small mixing can be achieved in one of two ways---either $|Z_6|\ll 1$ or $Y_2\gg v^2$.
 The latter corresponds to the decoupling limit of the 2HDM~\cite{Haber:1989xc,Gunion:2002zf}.

-For example, if CP is conserved then the squared-matrix, $\mathcal{M}^2$, of the neutral scalars, expressed with respect to Higgs basis fields, breaks up into a $2\times 2$ block and a $1\times 1$ block, \beq \mathcal{M}^2= \,. \eeq Once again, we see that $Z_6=0$ corresponds to exact Higgs alignment, whereas approximate Higgs alignment is realized when $|Z_6|\ll 1$ and/or $m_A\gg v$.
+For example, if CP is conserved then the squared-mass matrix, $\mathcal{M}^2$, of the neutral scalars, expressed with respect to Higgs basis fields, breaks up into a $2\times 2$ block and a $1\times 1$ block, \beq \mathcal{M}^2= \,. \eeq Once again, we see that $Z_6=0$ corresponds to exact Higgs alignment, whereas approximate Higgs alignment is realized when $|Z_6|\ll 1$ and/or $m_A\gg v$.